fermandino/Venmito-fermandino/README_File_Load_Analyze.md

 ### **2. Running the Solution**
 #### **Step 2.1: Create Database Schema & Tables in SQL Server**
-  1. Open SQL Server Management Studio (SSMS) and connect to your server which should be already created (as noted in pre-requisite)
+  1. Open SQL Server Management Studio (SSMS) and connect to your server which should be already created (as noted in prerequisite)
   2. The Object Explorer will open and might need to expand it to see the Databases folder
   3. Go to your folders and Right-Click on Databases
      - Select _New Database_